 Health and Safety for Touring Productions

-We are specialits in health and safety management for touring productions, this service is usually provided for arena level tours and above.
+We are specialists in health and safety management for touring productions, this service is usually provided for arena-level tours and above.

-We can of course accompany the tour but usually we are just required to produce the required to produce the services listed below and assist you in the all important implimentation of the Safety Plan and Policy, attend production rehersals and drop in on one or two of the shows during the tour for monitoring purposes, anything you require is possible.
+We can, of course, accompany the tour but usually we are just required to produce the required to produce the services listed below and assist you in the all-important implementation of the Safety Plan and Policy, attend production rehearsals and drop in on one or two of the shows during the tour for monitoring purposes, anything you require is possible.

 Our service includes:

 - the provision of all your health and safety documentation including a bespoke Tour Safety Management Plan and Health and Safety Policy as well as the required CDM documentation for your tour;

 - risk assessments to cover areas not covered by your vendors and contractors, typically these are to cover freelance self-employed crew;

 - insurance checks and assessments of contractors health and safety competence prior to them being appointed, (this includes checks of freelancer insurance cover);